Oakland Streets Erupt Into '12 Hours Of Non-Stop Chaos'; Homicides, Shootings, Sideshow Violence

 At one point, there were no ambulances available to help treat the injured.

 “That just goes to show you to the level of violence that we were managing that we didn’t have ambulances available to help to come and provide medical support it was taking them a significant amount of time to get there,” Armstrong said.
-“That even concerned our officers.”READ MORE: UPDATED: Oakland Marijuana Grow Warehouse Destroyed In Overnight 3-Alarm Fire
+“That even concerned our officers.”READ MORE: Report: Delays In San Francisco's Van Ness Project Were 'Forseeable And Avoidable'

 There were 7 shootings overnight, one that claimed the life of a 48-year-old man.
 An eighth shooting took place at around 9:54 a.m.
 Monday in the 2400 block of 88th Avenue near MacArthur Boulevard.